 Director: Lisa Brewer-Walraven

 Early Childhood Development and Family Education (ECDFE) provides information, consultation, and resources to families, educators, and communities concerned with the progress and development of our youngest citizens and their families.
 ECDFE manages federal and state grant programs and consults with parenting support programs, family literacy programs, infant/toddler services, early intervention and system-focused development.
-Major programs managed by ECDFE include Part C of I.D.E.A. (aka Early On®), the 32p Early Childhood Grant, Home Visiting, Early Literacy-Family Engagement and Race to the Top Early Learning Challenge.)
+Major programs managed by ECDFE include Part C of I.D.E.A. (aka Early On®), the 32p Early Childhood Grant, Home Visiting, Early Literacy-Family Engagement and Race to the Top Early Learning Challenge.

-The Head Start-State Collaboration Office (HSSCO) is charged with facilitating and enhancing coordination and collaboration between Head Start agencies and other state and local entities that provide comprehensive services designed to benefit all low-income children from birth to age five and their families, as well as pregnant women.
-HSSCO is responsible for assisting in the building of early childhood systems including access to comprehensive services, encourage widespread collaboration with appropriate programs and services, and facilitate the involvement of Head Start in policy and planning efforts that affect the Head Start target population and other low-income families.
+The Head Start-State Collaboration Office (HSSCO) is charged with facilitating and enhancing coordination and collaboration between Head Start agencies and other state and local entities serving low-income children from birth to age five and their families.
+The HSSCO is responsible for assisting in the building of early childhood systems, including access to comprehensive services; encouraging widespread collaboration with appropriate programs and services; and, facilitating the involvement of Head Start in policy and planning efforts that affect the Head Start target population and other low-income families.

 The Office of Preschool and Out-of-School Time Learning (P&OSTL) provides information, consultation, and resources to families, educators, and communities concerned with the progress and development of children, youth and their families so that they will be prepared to succeed in school and in life.
 P&OSTL manages federal and state grant programs and consults with preschool/prekindergarten programs, preschool special education programs and services, transition into K-3 primary grades, and out-of-school time programs (i.e., before- and after-school, summers, vacations, and weekends) for K-12 students.
 Major programs include: Great Start Readiness Program, Early Childhood Special Education (IDEA, Part B, Section 619), and 21st Century Community Learning Centers.